Home > Manage Payment & Claims > Your property risk profile

 I heard that flood premiums are going down for low flood risk areas, but my house premium has gone up.
 Can you explain this?

-Your premium consists of several components for the different types of risk covered under your house policy including flood, earthquake, fire, accidental damage and burglary, as well as governmental levies and taxes.
+Your premium consists of several components for the different types of risk covered under your house policy, including flood, earthquake, fore, accidental damage, and burglary, as well as government levies and taxes.

-As part of the new flood address-based pricing, for customers in lower flood risk areas the flood component of the premium will go down.
+As part of the new flood address-based pricing, for customers in lower flood-risk areas, the flood component of the premium will go down.
 However, the overall house premium itself may not reduce due to factors that influence the other premium components.
-For example, the house sum insured amount may have increased, no claims bonus may have been affected by a recent claim, or there could have been changes to taxes and levies.
+For example, the house sum insured amount may have increased, or there could have been changes to taxes and levies.

 Are there any addresses that Tower will not cover due to high flood risk?

-Our aim is to cover and protect as many New Zealand addresses as possible through fairly allocating the appropriate premium amount for the risks associated with that property.
-If you are unsure whether Tower will cover your property, please visit the Tower website and start a house policy quote to check your address.
+Our aim is to cover and protect as many New Zealand addresses as possible by fairly allocating the appropriate premium amount for the risks associated with that property.
+If you are unsure whether Tower will cover your property, start a house policy quote to check your address.

 Insure